takinbo/eps-docker/README.md

 ## Configuration

-A sample of the configuration settings is in `data/config-sample.cfg`.
-Rename this to `data/config.cfg` and edit the file to match your preferences.
+A sample of the configuration settings is in `data/config.ini`.
+Edit the file to match your preferences.

 You will need to update the IP address of the bitcoind host in the `[bitcoin-rpc]` section and possibly the path for the `datadir`.
 This will be `/root/.bitcoin`